Fundamental Relationship Needs

 Using the same ingredients and the same recipe will only give you the same soup.
 Similarly, if you argue the same points, in the same manner, you are likely going to get a no different outcome than the one you’ve already got the numerous times you’ve had this argument.
 If you want your partner to change, you must change yourself.

 Interactions fall into patterns, and couples often play the same unyielding and dissatisfying role over and over.
 When one element in the mix changes, the entire mix changes.
 Just like changing one ingredient can change the soup entirely, one person unswervingly changing their input in the conversation, and in the relationship, will cause the other person to change their response.
 This shifts the quality of the conversation, and eventually the quality of the relationship.

-Commitment to the process, no matter how difficult can help the couple address long standing issues, crisis elements, and generate the change the couple needs to create a new relationship with one another.
+Commitment to the process, no matter how difficult it can help the couple address long-standing relationship distress, crisis elements, and generate the change the couple needs to create a new relationship with one another.